kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 ```

 ### Install the Kurtosis CLI
-Follow the steps [on this installation page][installation] to install the CLI for your architecture & package manager.
+Follow the steps [on this installation page][installation] to install the CLI, or upgrade it to latest if it's already installed.

 Step Two: Start A Sandbox Enclave (3 minutes)
 ---------------------------------------------